England new boy Smith Rowe on Kane: It's crazy to be training with him

 "Obviously I play against these guys every week but for England it's always different," he told reporters.

 "Wearing the same training kit and passing the ball to each other – it's crazy to be alongside these great players.
 Harry Kane, captain of England, what he's done – it's crazy to be training with him.
-[Raheem] Sterling as well", he explained.
+[Raheem] Sterling as well.

+"I always knew training would be difficult.
+It still hasn't sunk in I'm actually here yet."